EthicApp-Development/ethicapp-main/README.md

-# EthicApp
+# EthicApp 2.0

-This repository contains the main project for EthicApp: a web application (developed in JavaScript and Angular.JS) for supporting teaching Ethics in higher education environments.
+This repository contains the main project for EthicApp 2.0: A CSCL script engine developed in JavaScript and Angular.JS, which supports case-based ethics education in Higher Ed environments.
 Please review the [organization README document](https://github.com/EthicApp-Development/organization#readme) for a detailed description of this project and its goals.

 - [EthicApp](#ethicapp)
   - [1.
 Developing](#1-developing)